vpetersson/redmine/README.md

 If you're like me, you like to keep your servers as clean as possible.
 However, in order to run [Redmine](http://www.redmine.org/), you need to install *a lot* of Ruby packages.

-With this solution, you can put Redmine in a [Docker](http://docker.io) container.
-This way, you can keep your host server clean, while also simplifying and speeding up the deployment of Redmine.
+With this solution, you can put Redmine in a [Docker](http://docker.io) container and keep your host server clean.
+In addition, it also simplifying and speeding up the deployment of Redmine.

 The container contains a full-blown Redmine installation running on Ubuntu 14.04 (with Apache and Passenger).

 ## Fetching the container

 To fetch this pre-installed Redmine container.
-There are two branches, one for 2.5 and one for 2.
+There are two branches, one for 2.5 and one for 2.6.
 Pick which one you would like using the following command:

     $ docker pull vpetersson/redmine:2.5